olahepelto/alko-app/README.md

 # AlkoApp
 This app was created as a weekend project just for fun.
-I have plans to extend the app and also to create an open source alko website scraping based API.
+It can be used with alko-scraper to scrape data from the alko website periodically.

 ## Features
-API
-Somethin
-WiP
+⋅⋅*Sort by for example *volume of alcohol per price*